 John publishes widely in Distraction and Attention, Face Recognition and Environmental Psychology.
 He has received research funding from the Swedish Research Council, British Academy and the Leverhulme Trust.
-His work on auditory distraction and creativity was the basis of a Scientific American podcast and can be heard here
+His work on auditory distraction and creativity was the basis of a Scientific American podcast.

 John undertook his BSc (hons) degree in Psychology with Biology and the University of Abertay, Dundee before commencing a PhD in Experimental Psychology at Cardiff University under the supervision of Professor Dylan M. Jones, OBE.
 He received his PhD in 2007 and worked as a Postdoctoral Research Associate on three ESRC-funded projects: ‘Attentional Selectivity and Semantic Memory: Studies of Auditory Distraction’ (with Dylan M. Jones, William J. Macken, and Robert W. Hughes); ‘Verbal Short-term Memory: Primitive or Parasite?’ (with Dylan M. Jones, Robert W. Hughes, and William J. Macken); and ‘Auditory Distraction during Semantic Processing: A Process-oriented View’ (with Dylan M. Jones and Philip C. Beaman).
 Towards the latter end of 2011, John took up a Visiting Researcher post in Environmental Psychology at the University of Gȁvle in Sweden.
 Working closely with Professor Patrik Sörqvist, he extended his theoretical work on auditory distraction and short-term memory into the applied setting, while also considering the effects of eco-labelling on product judgements.
 John returned to the UK in March 2012 taking up a position as a Research Associate at the University of Central Lancashire and then as a Guild Research fellow in January 2013.
 He began to work closely with Professor Charlie D. Frowd on facial composite production and with Professor Linden J. Ball in the domain of attentional processes and their role in creativity and problem solving.
 This work has led to two successful Leverhulme Trust grants.
 John also established a research collaboration and Erasmus partnership with Heinrich-Heine University in Düsseldorf, Germany, working with Dr Raoul Bell, Dr Jan Röer and Professor Axel Buchner.
 John’s stay at the University of Central Lancashire has been punctuated by working as a Tutor at the Open University, a research visit to Université Laval (Canada), and a short stint as Researcher at the University of Gȁvle (Sweden) where he worked closely with Professor Sörqvist and Dr Mattias Holmgren on the ‘Negative Footprint Illusion’ in judgements of carbon footprint.
 John was promoted to Reader in Cognitive Psychology in January 2020 and has since pursued an interest in eye-movements during reading and psychophysiological measures of distraction with Professor Simon P. Liversedge, Dr Federica Degno, Professor François Vachon and Dr Alexandre Marois.
 John maintains close relations with the Environmental Psychology Group at the University of Gȁvle and is currently an Honorary Professor at Luleå University of Technology working with Professor Jessica Ljungberg, Dr Daniel Sörman and Dr Mariana Vega-Mendoza on projects related to ‘Healthy Aging’.
 John has supervised two MRES students (Matthew Kershaw and Stuart B. Moore [now PhD student at the University of Keele) and four PhD students (Tanya Joseph, Jingqi Yang, Rachel Thorley and Rona Linklater) to completion as Director of Studies and was second supervisor to three additionally completed students (Niklas Halin, Ann Winsper, Cristina Fodarella).
-He is currently Director of Studies for three PhD students (Laura Campbell, Mikaela Worthington and Zoe Littlefair) and second supervisor for two MRES students (Mollie Wilson and Charlotte Whittle) and one PhD student (Clare Ford).
+He is currently Director of Studies for four PhD students (Laura Campbell, Mikaela Worthington, Sophie Adamson and Zoe Littlefair) and second supervisor for one MRES student (Mollie Wilson) and three PhD students (Clare Ford, Leanne Horvath and Gbemisola Banjoko).

 - PhD Experimental Psychology, Cardiff University, 2007